gitmachtl/scripts/cardano/mainnet/README.md

 ### poolname.pool.json

-The json file could end up like this one after the pool was registered and also later de-registered.<br>In the future we can add values like poolTicker, poolRelays & poolHomepage for example.
+The json file could end up like this one after the pool was registered and also later de-registered.
 ```console
 {
   "poolName": "mypool",